On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Aggregate analysis of the portfolio

-We present in what follows how the expression of the LST of $S$ allows efficient computation of its pmf values when the claim amount random variables follow a discrete distribution, using the fast Fourier transform (FFT) algorithm.
-An exact method is also provided for the cdf of the aggregate claim amount random variable $S$, when individual claim amounts follow a mixed Erlang distribution.

-Let $(B_{v}, v \in \mathcal{V})$ be discrete random variables.
-Then, the pmf of $S$, denoted by $\boldsymbol{p}_{S}$, can directly be computed using the FFT algorithm or Panjer's recursion.
-The work of \cite{embrechts2009panjer} however shows that the FFT method outperforms Panjer's recursion in computing the pmf of a compound sum.
-Algorithm~1 in Supplement~A illustrates a procedure for computing $\boldsymbol{p}_S$.

-If claim amounts are continuous, one needs to use discretization methods (upper, lower, or mean-preserving).
-An alternative to this approximation is to rely on mixed Erlang distribution to describe the claim amounts.
-The class of mixed Erlang distributions is known to approximate any continuous positive distribution effectively; see for instance \cite{tijms1994stochastic}.
+For discrete claim amount random variables, values of the pmf of $S$ can directly be computed using the the fast Fourier transform (FFT) algorithm or Panjer's recursion.
+Algorithm~1 in Supplement~\ref{sup:algo-s} illustrates a procedure for our context using FFT.
+Discretization methods or mixed Erlang approximations may be used for continuous claim amounts.
+Mixed Erlang distributions are known to approximate any continuous positive distribution effectively; see for instance, \cite{tijms1994stochastic}.

 \begin{remark} Let $\boldsymbol{X}$ be a multivariate compound Poisson with $\boldsymbol{N} \sim \text{MPMRF}(\boldsymbol{\lambda}, \boldsymbol{\alpha}, \mathcal{T})$.
-We assume each ${B_v}, v \in \mathcal{V}$, follows a mixed Erlang distribution with parameters $(\boldsymbol{\pi}_v, \beta_v)$ where $\boldsymbol{\pi}_v = (\pi_{v,k}, k \in \mathbb{N}_1)$ is a vector of non-negative weight parameters, $\sum_{k=1}^n \pi_{v,k} = 1$, and $\beta_v > 0$.
+We assume each ${B_v},\,v \in \mathcal{V}$, follows a mixed Erlang distribution with parameters $(\boldsymbol{\pi}_v, \beta_v)$ where $\boldsymbol{\pi}_v = (\pi_{v,k}, k \in \mathbb{N}_1)$ is a vector of non-negative weight parameters, $\sum_{k=1}^n \pi_{v,k} = 1$, and $\beta_v > 0$.
 The LST of $S$ in \eqref{eq:lst-S-Poisson} becomes